 Los Angeles Forgery Attorneys

 The media has written forgery off as a less serious crime, something that probably won’t have a large impact on your life if you’re accused of it.
 But that isn’t at all true.
 A forgery charge, like most criminal charges, can tear your life apart and leave you with broken relationships, no job, and a terrible reputation.

 Forgery is a serious crime that requires the experience and mindfulness of a powerful defense team fighting by your side.
-That’s why if you have been accused of forgery, you should contact Werksman Jackson & Quinn LLP for the best possible defense.
+That’s why if you have been accused of forgery in Los Angeles, you should contact Werksman Jackson & Quinn LLP for the best possible defense.
 We have years of experience as criminal defense attorneys, and we know our way around the system.
 We understand that you are likely feeling frightened and stressed, unsure of what your future will look like.
 Contact us at (213) 688-0460 and let’s discuss your Los Angeles white collar crime case, and what we can do to help you feel secure again.

 California Penal Code 470 outlines the details of forgery, which is the knowledgeable signing, altering, making, or using a fraudulent written document to illegally obtain something of monetary worth from a person and/or a business.
 The document can be handwritten, printed, typed, or recorded in some way with words and used as a legal document.

 Forgery is a complex issue that can either be prosecuted as a misdemeanor or a felony, and it can be classified as either a state or federal crime, depending on its severity.
 Several examples of forgery include: